-Our Board & Staff
+Meet Our Board & Staff

-I would like each and every one of you to know I am available anytime should you need to speak or meet with me.
-We, the Board of Directors, are here to serve you and we welcome your ideas and visions to make LHF the wonderful organization we all know it should be.
+David would like each one of you to know he is available anytime should you need to speak or meet with him.
+He along with the board welcome your ideas and visions to continue to make LHF the wonderful organization.
+He can be reached anytime at 225-623-9287.

 HTC Board Representative

 She earned her MBA from the Tulane University Freeman School of Business in 2010, while working full-time, and received an appointment to the clinical faculty of the Tulane School of Medicine, Department of Hematology/Oncology.
 Jennifer is passionate about working with her Center’s patients and is dedicated to helping them secure the care and resources that they require.
 In 2013 Jennifer was awarded the Tulane Department of Medicine Chair’s Award for Excellence in Departmental Service and in 2016 the Louisiana Hemophilia Foundation’s Annual Advocacy Award.
 Previously, Jennifer served as the Great Plains Region NHF Social Work Working Group Representative.
 Jennifer is the current Board Chair of the Hemophilia Alliance and is on the NHF CCSC Advisory Board.
 Jennifer and her husband, Dr. Christopher Borrillo, have four children together, and live in New Orleans, Louisiana.